wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/transforming-points-and-vectors.md

 As you can see, we don't need to declare a w coordinate in the Point's type.
 We can compute a value for w' on the fly as we assume implicitly that the point we are transforming is a Cartesian point which you can see as a homogeneous point whose w coordinate is not declared explicitly (because it's always equal to 1).
 However, if the matrix we are multiplying the point with is a projection matrix, the result of w' might be different than 1.
 In this particular case, we need to normalize all the coordinates of P' to set it back to 1.
 Once this is done, we get the point we can use in our Cartesian coordinate system again.

 All you need to remember is that you will generally never have to care about homogeneous coordinates except when points are multiplied by a perspective projection matrix.
 However, you will probably not encounter this issue if you work on a ray tracer, as this particular type of matrix is not used in ray tracing.
-If you still need help understanding what this w coordinate is and what it is used for, check the Perspective and Orthographic Projection Matrix lesson in the 3D Basic Rendering section.
-You will learn how to project D points onto the image plane using perspective projection.
-Then, the concept of a homogeneous point makes more sense.
+If you still need help understanding what this w coordinate is and what it is used for, check the [Perspective and Orthographic Projection Matrix](/lessons/3d-basic-rendering/perspective-and-orthographic-projection-matrix/) lesson in the 3D Basic Rendering section.
+You will learn how to project 3D points onto the image plane using perspective projection.
+The concept of a homogeneous point will then make more sense.

-When it comes to implementing this function in C++, two schools usually deal with this problem.
-Some developers like the code for point-matrix multiplication to always compute a value for w' and divide the coordinates of the transformed points by the value of w' if it is different than 1.
+When it comes to implementing this function in C++, it can be dealt with in two ways:

+- Some developers like the code for point-matrix multiplication to always compute a value for w' and divide the coordinates of the transformed points by the value of w' if it is different than 1.
 However, this is only useful when we multiply points by projection matrices which is rare (particularly in raytracers).
 In 99% of cases, computing w' and checking if it is different than 1 wastes CPU time.

-On the other hand, one might ignore w and w' and assume the point-matrix multiplication code will be used with matrices whose fourth column is always set to (0, 0, 0, 1).
-When dealing with the particular case of projection matrices, you could devise another function that will compute w' and divide x' y' and z' by w's value.
+- One might ignore w and w' and assume the point-matrix multiplication code will be used with matrices whose fourth column is always set to (0, 0, 0, 1).
+When dealing with the particular case of projection matrices, you can always create a second function that will compute w' and divide x' y' and z' by w's value.

 You can choose between a generic but not completely optimized and a more optimized solution that requires two functions instead of one.
-For the sake of clarity, we will provide here an implementation for the first solution:
+For the sake of clarity, let's go with the generic option:

 ```
 void multVecMatrix(const Vec3&lt;T&gt; &src, Vec3&lt;T&gt; &dst) const